iminkin/splice-sites-conservation/README.md

  In addition, it produces two files for each annotation: a "pos" file that contains all transcripts that are well-supported, and a "neg" file containing "less-supported" ones.
 These files are described below.
 Only protein-coding and lncRNA genes were included in the analysis.

+* src/data/realignment/*.py: scripts that analyze the alignment's completeness with respect to the human gene annotation and realign missing exon/genome pairs.
+To be released as a separate tool in the near future.

-* data/src/models/model.py: the python script generating the model_out.csv and containing the splice site classification model.
+* src/data/models/model.py: the python script generating the model_out.csv and containing the splice site classification model.

-* data/src/model/model_0.py: the python script generating the the model_out_0.csv and containing the splice site classification model that uses conservation of the GT/AG nucleotides only.
+* src/data/model/model_0.py: the python script generating the the model_out_0.csv and containing the splice site classification model that uses conservation of the GT/AG nucleotides only.

 * src/features/annotate_introns.py: the python script used to generate files introns.csv and